Showing posts with label suffering. Show all posts

 I have received several questions, some of them followup, during an email correspondence.
 Since they may reflect questions others are asking I have decided to post them here.

 [[Sister O'Neal, you have written about chronic illness as vocation and explained the sources of your interest in your profile.
 Is your interest more personally motivated though?
 You write a lot about the God whose power is made perfect in weakness, and you adopted that as your motto for perpetual profession.
-That make me think your interest is more personal than I have read up until now.
+That makes me think your interest is more personal than I have read up until now.
 I hope this is not too personal to ask about, but I understand if you choose not to answer.]]

 Well, there is no doubt it is a personal question, and one I have not dealt with on this blog on purpose; neither is it one I will deal with again probably unless it raises significant questions for readers and I think saying more can actually help them; but yes, my interest in chronic illness as a vocation (or better, my conviction that there is such a thing) has a personal basis as well as the other reasons I have mentioned.